SimplexCC/sell-docs/source/includes/_get-dst-crypto-addr.md

 A query from Simplex to you, asking where you would like your crypto currencies sent to.

 If you are the entity:

- * Representing the end-user in a BuyCrypto  transaction (a aallet application, an exchange, etc.), OR
+ * Representing the end-user in a BuyCrypto  transaction (a wallet application, an exchange, etc.), OR
  * (In case of a refund) Representing the end-user in a SellCrypto transaction (a wallet application, an exchange, etc.), OR
  * Buying crypto currencies from end-users in a SellCrypto transaction (a "Liquidity Receiver") ... then we need to know where to send your crypto currencies to.